PREVIOUS LECTURES HELD IN THE 2018 SERIES......

 Some feedback from Wendy's lecture:

-'This is my first one of your talks and WOW - you are an inspiration.
-I have been to many workshops but haven't been as interested and inspired as tonight - thank you :)'
+'This is my first one of your talks and WOW - you are an inspiration.... thank you'

-'I absolutely enjoyed your lectre, very interesting and thought provoking'
+'I absolutely enjoyed your lecture - very interesting and thought provoking'

-The capable and competent infant and toddler: Revisiting a curriculum for our youngest learners, presented by Anita Homewood in May
+The capable and competent infant and toddler, presented by Anita Homewood in May

 Some feedback from Anita's lecture: